 Academic Program Review

 The University of Texas at San Antonio considers the periodic review of each of its academic programs essential to promote and maintain excellence in undergraduate and graduate programs.
-Quality programs result from careful, collaborative self-study and reflection by the faculty in each of the disciplines and appropriate stewardship by university administrators.

 Academic program review (APR) is a comprehensive process, in which departments engage in a methodical evaluation of the strengths and weaknesses of degree programs; determine the degree to which departmental, college, and university goals and objectives are aligned; and summarize the assessment of educational outcomes.

 External reviewer site visits will be held during fall and spring semesters.
 Programs are assigned to one of two review timelines based on when the site visit is scheduled.

 As a result of a thorough review, academic units can realize several benefits, such as: